Kibouo/mqttgen/README.md

 2018-06-24 08:38:57.180 boiler/lux 1114.44
 ```

-It is also possible to interact with *MqttGen*.
+It is also possible to interact with *mqttgen*.
 Given the `topics.json` example file, the following command:

 ```bash
 mosquitto_pub -t 'boiler/hw/setpoint/get' -m ''
 ```

-makes *MqttGen* send the following message:
+makes *mqttgen* send the following message:

 ```
 2018-06-24 08:47:46.127 boiler/hw/setpoint 50